mathworks-ref-arch/matlab-production-server-on-aws/releases/R2023a/README.md

 You are now ready to use MATLAB Production Server on AWS.

 To run applications on MATLAB Production Server, you need to create applications using MATLAB Compiler SDK.
 For more information, see [Create Deployable Archive for MATLAB Production Server](https://www.mathworks.com/help/compiler_sdk/mps_dev_test/create-a-deployable-archive-for-matlab-production-server.html).

 # Additional Information

+## Use Existing License Server in Existing VPC
+To manage MATLAB Production Server licenses, you can deploy an existing Network License Manager server for MATLAB to manage.
+The license manager must be in the same VPC and security group as MATLAB Production Server.

+To use an existing license server, select `No` for the *Deploy License Server* step of the deployment.
+You must also add the security group of the server VMs to the security group of the license server.
+1. In the AWS management console, select the stack that you deployed.
+1. In the stack details page, click **Resources**.
+1. In the **Logical ID** named ```SecurityGroup```, click the corresponding URL listed under **Physical ID** to open the security group details.
+1. Click the **Inbound Rules** tab, and then click **Edit Inbound Rules**.
+1. Click **Add Rule**.
+1. In the **Type** dropdown, select ```All TCP```.
+1. Under **Source**, search and add the ```MatlabProductionServerCloudStackElb1Sg``` security group.
+1. Click **Save Rules**.

+You must also add the private IP address of the license server to the `License Server` property in the **Settings** tab of the dashboard.
+You can find the IP address of the license server from the AWS management console.
+1. In the AWS management console, navigate to the EC2 dashboard.
+1. Select the license server instance.
+1. In the instance details, copy the value of **Private IPs**.
+For example: 172.30.1.126
+1. Add the private IP to the `License Server` property.
+For example: ` 27000@172.30.1.126`

 ## Delete Your Stack